Questions founders actually ask

 Fit questions — should we even keep talking?

-Structure.
-A PE fund raises capital from outside investors who expect it back, with a return, within 4–6 years.
-That clock forces every portfolio company onto an exit timeline whether the business benefits or not.
+Structure, alignment, and identity.
+A PE fund raises capital from outside investors who expect it back, with a return, within 4–6 years — which forces every portfolio company onto an exit timeline whether the business benefits or not.
+A PE portfolio is also a collection of disjointed companies, each optimizing for its own outcome.

 A strategic buyer typically wants your customer list, your ARR line, and maybe your product IP — and then integrates you, retires the brand, and consolidates the team.
 The deal is often lucrative; the business, as a standalone thing, goes away.